divc13/Dhol-Baaje/README.md

 Build the Dhol Baaje application.

 ```
-pnpm nx affected:build --base=main~1
+pnpm nx affected:build
 ```

-### Step 6: Configure Logosphere API for Music
+### Step 6: Configure Logosphere API for Shankhnaad

-Configure the Logosphere API module for music.
+Configure the Logosphere API module for shankhnaad.

 ```
-pnpm nx g @logosphere/sdk:api --module music
+pnpm nx g @logosphere/sdk:api --module shankhnaad
 ```

-### Step 7: Change the /path/to/install/libs/music-gen/src/resolvers/track.resolver.ts
+### Step 7: Set Environment Variables

-Search for **FindOneByUsername** and replace all its occurances by **FindOneByEmail**.
+Rename .env.sample to .env and set the necessary environment variables for the application.

-### Step 8: Set Environment Variables
+### Step 8: Setting .npmrc

-Set the necessary environment variables for the application.
+Rename .npmrc.sample to .npmrc and set the npm authtoken as shown in sample for the application.

 ### Step 9: Run the Application